Vegan Ravioli with Mushrooms and Asparagus Cream Sauce

 Ingredients for vegan ravioli with labels.

-• Turmeric: Add a sunny yellow glow to your dough without egg yolks!
-Just a pinch makes a big visual impact.
+• Turmeric – Add a sunny yellow glow to your dough without egg yolks!
+Just a pinch of turmeric makes a big visual impact.

-• Mixed mushrooms: Any mushrooms will do, such as button, cremini, shiitake, enoki, oyster, trumpet, maitake; go mushroom crazy!
+• Mixed Mushrooms – Any mushrooms will do, such as button, cremini, shiitake, enoki, oyster mushrooms, trumpet, maitake; go mushroom wild!
 It’s even better if you mix a couple of types for a more nuanced umami flavor.

-• Fresh thyme: In a pinch, you can use a third as much dried thyme instead of fresh.
-That means for every tablespoon fresh, substitute a teaspoon dried.
+• Fresh Thyme – In a pinch, you can use a third as much dried thyme instead of fresh.
+That means for every tablespoon of fresh, substitute a teaspoon of dried.

-• Nutritional yeast: Add rich cheesy flavor with this entirely natural plant-based secret ingredient!
-It’s great on its own for topping popcorn, baked potatoes, and pretty much anything else you want to have a touch of savory flavor.
+• Nutritional Yeast – Add rich cheesy flavor with this entirely natural plant-based secret ingredient!
+Nooch is great on its own for topping popcorn, baked potatoes, and pretty much anything else you want to have a touch of savory flavor.

 How To Make Vegan Ravioli